 As the Walks of Italy tour that I took switched San Clemente with the lesser-visited San Nicola in Carcere church, I suggest you still visit this wonderful basilica to see the different layers of Roman history.

 » You can do this by yourself or book one of the many Rome underground tours that include it like this one.

 More underground Rome at the Vatican Necropolis

-» Check out our Vatican guide for more info on how to visit also the necropolis.
+Check out our extensive guide for more info on the best things to do in Vatican City.

 Why take a Rome crypts and catacombs tour or Rome underground tour?

-With an underground Rome tour, you will discover learn some of the historical facts often unknown to most travellers.
-Explore the early days of Christianity, when Christians were persecuted before Constantine’s edict in 313, see where they buried their dead and celebrated their functions.
+With an underground Rome tour, you will discover learn some of the historical facts often unknown to most travelers.
+Explore the early days of Christianity, when Christians were persecuted before Constantine’s edict in 313, and see where they buried their dead and celebrated their functions.

 » Now it’s also possible to do the underground tour of Rome at night with the exclusive after-hours access.
 Click here for the latest price and information on this fascinating night tour!